Pedro Castillo: Early life and education

 Castillo was born to an impoverished and illiterate peasant family in Puña, Tacabamba, Chota Province, Department of Cajamarca.
 Despite being the location of South America's largest gold mine, Cajamarca has remained one of the poorest regions in Peru.
 He is the third of nine children.

 His father, Ireño Castillo, was born on the hacienda of a landowning family where he performed labor-intensive work.
 His family rented land from the landowners until General Juan Velasco Alvarado took power and redistributed property from landowners to peasants, with Ireño receiving a plot of land he had been working on.
 As a child, Castillo balanced his schooling with farm work at home, completing his elementary and high school education at the Octavio Matta Contreras de Cutervo Higher Pedagogical Institute.
 Castillo's daily trek to and from school involved walking along steep cliffside paths for two hours.

 As a teenager and young adult, Castillo traveled throughout Peru to earn funds for his studies.
 Beginning at the age of twelve, each year he and his father walked 140 km for seasonal work in the coffee plantations of the Peruvian Amazonia.
-Castillo also sold ice cream, newspapers, and cleaned hotels in Lima.
+Castillo also claims to have sold ice cream and newspapers and cleaned hotels in Lima.
 He studied Primary Education at the Octavio Carrera Education Institute of Superior Studies and gained a master's degree in Educational Psychology from the César Vallejo University.

 During the internal conflict in Peru that began in the 1980s, Castillo worked in his youth as a patrolman of Rondas campesinas to defend against the Shining Path.
-According to Farid Kahhat, a Peruvian international relations professor interviewed by Jacobin, these groups included members with leftist beliefs combating far-left terrorism in rural areas not under the reach of the Peruvian government.

 From 1995, Castillo worked as a primary school teacher and principal at School 10465 in the town of Puña, Chota.
 In addition to teaching, he was responsible for cooking for his students and cleaning their classroom.
 According to Castillo, the community constructed the school after receiving no government assistance.
 Rural teaching in Peru is poorly paid but highly respected and influential within local communities, which led Castillo to become involved with teachers' unions.
 With his working background as a patrolman for Rondas campesinas and being a schoolteacher, two of the most respected jobs in Peruvian society, Castillo was able to establish a high level of political support.